nigelfiler/Qumu/README.md

 ## 🔹 `QC_Analytics.html`
 **Purpose:**
 Shows how the Reporting API may be used to provide custom reports.
+After login select the folder and then a playlist within the folder and generate a viewing report for that playlist.
+Clicking View Report will provide detailed viewing for a single presentation.
 The sample also shows how to identify presentations that have not been viewed over a certain time period.<br/>
 Sample Report:  [**Screenshot**](./Screenshots/Analytics_report.PNG)